Len Tillem: Early life

-Tillem was born on June 9, 1944 in The Bronx in New York City, New York to Jewish immigrants from Poland that spoke Yiddish.
+Tillem was born on June 9, 1944, in The Bronx in New York City, New York, to Jewish immigrants from Poland who spoke Yiddish.
 He grew up in Belle Harbor, Queens.
 He attended Far Rockaway High School, graduating in 1962.
 He earned his Juris Doctor (J.D.) from the New York University School of Law and was admitted to the State Bar of California on January 18, 1972.

 Career

 Tillem got his start in radio in 1990 on Napa Valley's KVON.
-He moved onto KSRO in Santa Rose before San Francisco mega-station KGO gave him a Sunday afternoon show in 2000.
+He moved onto KSRO in Santa Rosa before San Francisco mega-station KGO gave him a Sunday afternoon show in 2000.
 His show would eventually move to the noon weekday timeslot, where it was the highest ranked program.

 On December 1, 2011, KGO changed to an all-news format and terminated the employment of all of its weekday radio program hosts except for Ronn Owens.
 Tillem resumed his radio program on the Bay Area radio station KKSF NewsTalk 910 AM San Francisco on January 3, 2012.

 Tillem ceased broadcasting on NewsTalk 910 on March 29, 2013.
 From then until July 23, 2013, he continued his radio program exclusively on the web via podcasts.

-Personal life
+Personal life and death

-Tillem's niece, Joya Tillem, is a physician and the wife of filmmaker Jon Favreau.
+Tillem's niece, Joya Tillem, is a physician and is married to filmmaker Jon Favreau since 2000.

 He died on January 13, 2022, at the age of 77 at his home in Sonoma, California.